fletchjp/MERG-Arduino-Software/PicoRP2040/PicoRP2040.md

 I would like to be able to use the equivalent of the Arduino Streaming library with the Pico code.
 I have not yet found a way to do this.

+### PicoRP2040FCPP

+Some basic tests of FC++.

+I have added some of the code from the parser example as there seems to be a minimum amount of work below which I get no moditor output.

 ### PicoRP2040FCPPParser

 This example is based on the old FC++ parser.cpp example.
 I have it mostly working.